 - Most protective styles are easy to handle and maintain.
-You do not have to worry about spending much-needed time on styling your hair, as it is always in place.
+You do not have to worry about spending much-needed time styling your hair, as it is always in place.

 - Protective styles help keep your hair moisturised and nourished, encouraging its natural growth.

 - These styles help to prevent split ends.

 These styles will help protect your hair this winter if done correctly.
 You should, however, be wary of styles that are too tight and could cause breakage.
 Also, remember to give your hair a break once in a while and not keep the style for a prolonged period of time.